ranliu98/ranliu98.github.io/_pages/about.md

 * My full CV is [here](https://ranliu98.github.io/files/Ran_Liu_cv_full_length_22.pdf).
 (Updated Sept, 2022)
 * My one-page resume is [here](https://ranliu98.github.io/files/Ran_Liu_one_page_resume.pdf).
 (Updated Oct, 2021)

-**I am looking for 2 MS/Undergrad students to advise and collaborate with on a neuroimage-related project and a neural recording project.
+**I might have a neural-recording/time-series related project that I plan to work on starting early September 2023.
+I am happy to advise and collaborate with a MS/Undergrad student with strong deep learning background on this project.
 If you are a current Georgia Tech MS/Undergrad student and interested in this research area, feel free to send me an email.**